 5 natural tips for becoming a teething whisperer:

-- The American Academy of Pediatrics suggests massage is a great option for teething babies.
+- The American Academy of Pediatrics suggests a massage is a great option for teething babies.
 If your baby prefers to chew on your nipple (ouch!), take a moment to gently massage your baby’s gums.
 Dipping your fingers in cool water prior to the massage will help prevent chewing and biting before breast-feeding.

 - Offer your baby clean teething toys when you notice signs of teething.
 Ensure that there are no possible swallowing hazards attached to the toy.
 Let your baby chew as long as they’d like.
 There is no harm in chewing or gnawing safe chew toys.
 Some chew toys are designed to be frozen, and this helps with numbing the painful gums.
-Avoid chew toys that are made of plastics with the presence of phthalates/BPA.
+Avoid chewing toys that are made of plastics with the presence of phthalates/BPA.

 - Cold wet washcloths work like magic.
 The soft fabric is safe and easy for your baby to hold.
 You can even freeze half of a wet washcloth, leave one end of the washcloth dry so it doesn’t freeze and is too cold for your baby to hold or touch.